Women in a Rural County

-I AM HERe was a collaboration between Ruth Chase and thirteen Key Participants, designed by Ruth, built by Monica Hughes, and Sally Peterson.
-QR codes were linked to videos of the key participants, and a social engagement opportunity available to all who visit.
+I AM HERe was a collaboration between Ruth Chase and thirteen Key Participants, built by Monica Hughes, and Sally Peterson.
+QR codes are linked to videos of the key participants, and a social engagement opportunity for all who visit.
 The videos were filmed and edited by Will Edwards and Ruth Chase.

 I AM HERE is a true community collaboration.
 Through several gatherings under the artistic direction of Ruth Chase, a group of local women (Key Participants) arrived at a collective vision for an interactive public art installation, “I AM HERe.”